Charites: Mythology

 The Charites' major mythological role was to attend the other Olympians, particularly during feasts and dances.
-They attended Aphrodite by bathing and anointing her in Paphos before her seduction of Ankhises and after she left Olympus when her affair with Ares is found out.
-Additionally, they are said to weave or dye her peplos.
+They attended Aphrodite by bathing and anointing her in Paphos before her seduction of Ankhises and after she left Olympus when her affair with Ares was found out.
+Additionally, they were said to weave or dye her peplos.
 Along with Peitho, they presented Pandora with necklaces to make her more enticing.
 Pindar stated the Charites arranged feasts and dances for the Olympians.
 They also danced with the Seasons, Hebe, Harmonia and Aphrodite in celebration of the arrival of Apollo among the gods of Olympus, while Artemis sang and Apollo played the lyre.
 They were often referenced as dancing and singing with Apollo and the Muses.
 Pindar also referred to them as the guardians of the ancient Minyans and the queens of Orchomenus who have their thrones beside Pythian Apollo's.

 The Charites appear to have a connection to Hera, where some ancient authors reference her as their nurse.
 In the Iliad, as part of her plan to seduce Zeus to distract him from the Trojan War, she offers to arrange Hypnos's marriage to Pasithea, who is referred to as one of the younger Charites.

 One of the Charites had a role as the wife of the smith god Hephaestus.
-Hesiod names the wife of Hephaestus as Aglaea.
-In the Iliad, she is called Charis, and she welcomes Thetis into their shared home on Olympus so that the latter may ask for Hephaestus to forge armor for her son Achilles.
+Hesiod names the wife of Hephaestus as Aglaia.
+In the Iliad, she is named Charis, and she welcomes Thetis into their shared home on Olympus so that the latter may ask for Hephaestus to forge armor for her son Achilles.
 Some scholars have interpreted this marriage as occurring after Hephaestus's divorce from Aphrodite due to her affair with Ares being exposed.
 Notably, however, some scholars, such as Walter Burkert, support that the marriage of Hephaestus and Aphrodite as an invention of the Odyssey, since it is not represented within other Archaic or Classical era literature or arts, and it does not appear to have a connection to cult.